Park Home – Your Questions Answered

 How can I tell if the park is right for me?

-Visit several parks to get a feel for what they are like and maybe ask the park owner to introduce you to some residents for an informal chat about their experience.
+Visit several residential parks to get a feel for what they are like and maybe ask the park owner to introduce you to some homeowners for an informal chat.

 Will the park be open all year round?

-British Holiday & Home Parks Association, Chichester House, 6 Pullman Court, Great Western Road, Gloucester GL1 3ND
+Holiday and Residential Parks Association (HARPA), Chichester House, 6 Pullman Court, Great Western Road, Gloucester GL1 3ND